Autassassinophilia

 Overview

-Autassassinophilia is a paraphilic interest in which sexual arousal is linked to the fantasy or scenario of being in danger of being killed: in its most literal form, of being murdered by one's own partner.
-It is generally understood as an extreme variant within the masochistic spectrum and is the mirror counterpart of arousal centred on threatening or killing another person.
-This article documents the interest descriptively and for completeness only; it contains no instructional content of any kind, and it frames the topic around harm prevention throughout.
+Autassassinophilia is a paraphilic interest in which sexual arousal is linked to the fantasy or scenario of being in danger of being killed: in its most literal form, of being murdered by one's own sexual partner.
+It is generally understood as an extreme variant within the masochistic spectrum and as the mirror counterpart of arousal centred on killing another person.
+This article documents the interest descriptively and for completeness, with no instructional content of any kind, and frames the topic around harm prevention throughout.

 History & origins